 Read or re-tell the story from Luke 24.
 The first 12 verses may be enough and it may be good to have someone else from your household to read this part of the story.
-Again, read through beforehand and adapt to those in your household.
+Again, adapt to those in your household or group.